-The UC ClioMetric History Project at CSHE has constructed one of the largest repositories of historical and contemporary university records in the United States.
+The UC ClioMetric History Project has constructed one of the largest repositories of historical and contemporary university records in the United States.
 Zach’s research combines these data with quasi-experimental research designs to examine the long-run ramifications of young Americans’ post-secondary education and specialization decisions, with a particular focus on university policies that promote socioeconomic mobility.
-He has published studies of affirmative action and other access-oriented admissions policies, the consequences of student debt accumulation, widespread misinformation about the costs and benefits of higher education, and state disinvestment from public higher education in outlets including the Journal of Public Economics and the Journal of Urban Economics.
+He has published studies of affirmative action and other access-oriented admissions policies, the consequences of student debt accumulation, widespread misinformation about the costs and benefits of higher education, and state disinvestment from public higher education in outlets including the Quarterly Journal of Economics and the American Economic Journal: Applied Economics.

 Long-run student outcomes of post-secondary educational policies and decisions